aggie-coding-club/Student-Study-Streams/README.md

 Create a Pull Request.
 See the CONTRIBUTING.md file for more details.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-📞 Contact
+# 📞 Contact

-For questions or feedback, please reach out via email at your-email@tamu.edu.
+For questions or feedback, please reach out to us on the TAMU Coding Club Discord

-👥 Contributors
+# 👥 Contributors

 <table> <tr> <td align="center"><a href="https://github.com/username"><img src="https://avatars.githubusercontent.com/username?v=4" width="100px;" alt=""/><br /><sub><b>Your Name</b></sub></a><br /></td> <!-- Add more contributors as needed --> </tr> </table>
 📷 Screenshots
 Homepage

 Class Discussion Page

-📈 Roadmap
-Dark Mode for user preference
-Mobile-Friendly Design to enhance accessibility Instructor Access to verify and contribute content Advanced Search Filters for quicker results Gamification Elements to encourage engagement and contribution Feel free to use and adapt this template to fit your project needs.
-The TAMU ClassHub is all about building a strong, collaborative learning community—together, we can make that happen!
-Gig 'em! 👍